Tokyo governor says Olympics facing 'major issue' after Mori's sexist remarks

 “I felt anger for the first time in a while,” pro soccer player Shiho Shimoyamada said in a tweet.

-“It’s absolutely meaningless to retract remarks that are already out in the open.
-Unless you actually acknowledge prejudice and take steps against it, I believe the same thing will just happen again.”
+“It’s absolutely meaningless to retract remarks already out in the open.
+Unless you actually acknowledge prejudice and take steps against it, the same thing will just happen again.”

-An online petition begun by Change.org calling for “Looking into dealing with Mori and preventing recurrences” had gained 12,000 signatures by noon on Friday.
+An online petition begun by Change.org calling for “Looking into dealing with Mori and preventing recurrences” had more than 56,000 signatures by Friday afternoon.

-The Nikkei said in a Feb.
-5 editorial that Mori’s withdrawal of the remarks was not enough and more had to be done to regain trust, especially with the Games so close.

-“Mori’s ill-considered remarks have undermined trust in the head of the organizing committee at this critical time,” it said.
-“It could dampen momentum toward holding the games themselves and hamper international support for this challenging endeavor.”
+“Mori ... has severely damaged the image of the event with an outrageous remark amid growing international skepticism about whether it can be held this summer,” the paper said.
+“We demand Mori immediately resign.”

-Reporting by Chang-Ran Kim, Elaine Lies, Chris Gallagher and Ju-min Park,; Editing by Shri Navaratnam and Michael Perry
+Reporting by Chang-Ran Kim, Chris Gallagher, Jack Tarrant, Ju-min Park, and Elaine Lies; Editing by Shri Navaratnam, Michael Perry and Gerry Doyle

 Our Standards: The Thomson Reuters Trust Principles.